WambuBObo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Deletes all files with .js extension in current dir and all its subdir
+Counts all files in current dir